FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 A license is valid for a limited period of time.
 Typically a subscription is purchased for 12 months at a time.

-The cost of the license depends the selected features and subscription length.
+The cost of the license depends on the selected features and subscription length.

 ### Watermarks